 - Description.
 Description of the Issue.

 - Overrule Brand.
-Use to determine if the new Issue should have its own Categories, Workflow, and User Authorization definitions.
+(Not supported in Enterprise Server 10.7 or higher) Use to determine if the new Issue should have its own Categories, Workflow, and User Authorization definitions.
 After selecting this option, click the Update button to display the options for setting the Categories, Workflow, and Authorizations for this Issue.

 Note: When using this option, make sure to enable Overruled Issues in Content Station.